mkdocs/mkdocs/docs/user-guide/configuration.md

 ```

 In the above example, two different styles of external links are used.
 First
-note that the `site_url` indicates that the MkDocs site is hosted in the `/foo/`
+note that the `site_url` indicates that the elstir site is hosted in the `/foo/`
 subdirectory of the domain.
 Therefore, the `Home` navigation item is a relative
 link which steps up one level to the server root and effectively points to
 `https://example.com/`.
 The `Bug Tracker` item uses an absolute path from the
 server root and effectively points to `https://example.com/bugs/`.
 Of course, the
-`User Guide` points to a local MkDocs page.
+`User Guide` points to a local elstir page.

 **default**: By default `nav` will contain an alphanumerically sorted, nested
 list of all the Markdown files found within the `docs_dir` and its